MicrosoftDocs/azure-devops-docs/docs/build-release/get-started/ci-cd-part-1.md

 ---
-title: Create your first build and release | Team Services
+title: Create your first build and release | VSTS
 description: Are you a CI/CD novice?
 In just minutes you can create an automated build and release pipeline in Visual Studio Team Services and Microsoft Team Foundation Server. ms.prod: vs-devops-alm ms.technology: vs-devops-build